azdavis/millet/docs/manual.md

   - `functor` dec
   - `println` exp

-### Inline errors
+### Inline diagnostics

-Millet will analyze source (SML) and group (MLB/CM) files and report errors directly on the offending area of the file.
+Millet will analyze source (SML) and group (MLB/CM) files and report diagnostics directly on the offending area of the file.

 ### Hover for info